TMSapphir/TMSapphir/README.md

 <!--

-Some Critical Thinking about videogames
+Some Critical Thinking about videogames and perhaps other things

 https://siliconarcadia.substack.com/p/critica-e-influencer-in-italia

 -->